ViswajithRajagopalan/ViswajithRajagopalan/README.md

 🔭 Research: Generating Music using LSTM Neural Networks

-👯 Clubs: Association for Computing Machinery, Artifical Intelligence Society
+👯 Clubs: Association for Computing Machinery, Artificial Intelligence Society

 **You are all better than you think you are, you are just designed not to believe it when you hear it from yourself. **